Search

 On one side of the Town Hall is the old Bread Baking Oven.
 Whitewashed masonry building, with a single nave, gabled roof.
 The doorway shows a semicircular arch of ashlar masonry.

-If you want to know more, go back to the Tronchón page to continue preparing your visit.
+Back to the Tronchón page to continue preparing your visit.